 A consistent process and timely reporting are crucial for incidents, no matter the type, severity or industry.
 You never know when something that seemed like a minor incident will turn into a court case.

-An incident report template can make incident reporting easier and ensures that you include all the information necessary.
+A template can make incident reporting easier and ensures that you include all the information necessary.
 If you’re using case management software, the incident report can be completed in the system and will trigger the creation of a new case.
 That saves you a step right away.

-After the Incident Report
+After the Report

 A comprehensive investigation should ensue, involving interviews with everyone involved, evidence gathering, analysis and a conclusion.
 The investigator completes an investigation report and this brings the process full-circle.
 You can use the results of this report to make changes in the organization so that the incident isn’t repeated.